frowpta/website/pages/frow-ride/content.md

 The Forest Way is a traffic-free route that follows a disused railway line.
 It’s almost flat, and it runs through miles and miles of our beautiful countryside.
 It’s a perfect route for kids on bikes.
 We're lucky to have the Forest Way running through our village.
 Let's make the most of it!

-## Ride with friends, ride with family

-You can ride together as a family.

-This year, we've also arranged for children to set off together.

-**9:30am.
-Preschoolers**

-Bring your little ones on balance bikes or pedal bikes to ride a kilometre or two with other young cyclists.

-**10:00am.
-18 km round trip.**

-Encourage older kids to take on the 18km challenge with friends.
-Under 10s need an adult who can keep up.

-**10:45am.
-6 to 16 km round trip**

-Encourage your kids to have fun with friends and fellow cyclists aiming for a similar distance.

 ## What happens when a child completes the course? 🏅